monokal/GAZE/README.md

 - `Prometheus`, to provide resource usage, performance metrics and alerts for services.

 Additionally, to aggregate all of the above in to a single user-friendly service, we also provide:
-- `GAZE Web`, a proxy service and web-UI to provide easy access to all of the above.
+- `GAZE Proxy`, a proxy service and web-UI to provide easy access to all of the above.
 - `GAZE Monitor`, a Grafana dashboard to display service metrics and alerts.
 - `GAZE Control`, a command-line tool to manage the full stack.